atsyplenkov/pastum/README.md

 # IDE support
 The extension has almost zero dependencies and is expected to work with any Code OSS-based IDE.
 It was tested with the latest release version of VS Code (1.94.2) and the pre-release version of [Positron IDE](https://github.com/posit-dev/positron) (2024.11.0-69).
 So, if you are using VS Code, go to the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=atsyplenkov.pastum); otherwise, visit the [Open VSX Registry](https://open-vsx.org/extension/atsyplenkov/pastum).

+# Questions and Feature Requests
+There's a lot going on with the development of new features in Pastum.
+If you have any questions or something is not working, feel free to [open an issue](https://github.com/atsyplenkov/formalist/issues) or start a conversation on [BlueSky](https://bsky.app/profile/anatolii.nz).

 # Contributions
 Contributions are welcome!
 If you'd like to contribute, please, fork, submit a PR and I'll merge it.